-Rabbi Aderet Drucker sent an email to her congregation, B’nai Shalom, explaining the practices of Yom Kippur.
+A past rabbi of congregation B’nai Shalom offered this useful explanation of the practices of Yom Kippur.
 I am sharing them here with you.
 Don’t worry if you don’t do all these things.
 If one or more of them speaks to you, you can plan to include it next year.

 Before sunset on the eve of Yom Kippur, the Day of Atonement, when the community has gathered in the synagogue, the Ark is opened and the Torah scrolls are removed from the Ark.
 The Hazzan chants the Aramaic text of Kol Nidrei.
 Kol Nidrei or Hatarat Nedarim, is a legal formula that in essence annuls all vows, obligations and oaths made by every member in the community.
 Therefore, Kol Nidrei should not take place during Shabbat or Yom Tov (a Festival) and that is why we gather together prior to sunset and the start of Yom Kippur.